+The fifth of the 10 Important Nudges relates to disclosure.
 Improving the knowledge and information of decision makers helps them make more informed and generally better decisions.
 One way to improve this information is through increasing levels of information disclosure.

 A classic example of disclosure is in the Financial Services industry where firms need to disclose not just the interest free period associated with credit cards, but also the annualized interest rates and, increasingly, what this means in layman’s terms.

-6 – Warnings, graphics or otherwise
+6 – Warnings, Graphics or Otherwise

 Bold warnings and graphics can influence behaviors and decisions both in favor of or against certain potential decisions.

-7 – Precommitment strategies
+7 – Pre-commitment Strategies

 Humans make different decisions when considering different time periods.
 We’re generally good at making beneficial and helpful decisions when we’re deciding about hypothetical points of time in the future.

-8 – Reminders and prompts
+8 – Reminders and Prompts

+The eighth of the 10 Important Nudges relates to reminders and prompts.
 Remembering information about decisions and decision points take effort, meaning many people fail to do so.
 This might mean that they forget to change energy suppliers when their contract ends or, more commonly, that they forget to change their mobile phone contracts when they have reached their end date.

 A great way to overcome this is to introduce reminders that individuals can immediately act on.
 For example, in relation to mobile phones, efforts are being made to ensure that phone service providers notify their customers at the point at which their contracts complete, giving them them option to change tariffs to a “sim-only” contract (a cheaper contract in which the customer only pays for the services they use, not the phone itself which they’ve already purchased through their initial contract).

-9 – Eliciting implementation intentions
+9 – Eliciting Implementation Intentions

-People are more likely to do something if they have clearly thought about it and made a decision about it in advance.
+People are more likely to do something if they have clearly thought about it and made a decision in advance.
 What this means is that if you speak to someone and elicit from them what they plan to do, then they are more likely to do it.

 A well discussed example of this relates to the intention to vote.
 If people are asked if they will get out to vote and they say yes, then the probability that they will actually do so increases.
 The very act of asking someone their intentions, increases the likelihood that they will deliver on those intentions.

-10 – Informing people of the nature and consequences of their own past choices
+10 – Informing People of the Nature and Consequences of their own Past Choices

+The last of the 10 Important Nudges relates to informing people of consequences.
 People often lose sight of how they’ve behaved in the past, and the outcomes that these behaviors lead to.
 This means that they have not been effectively able to learn from their past decisions when making future decisions.
 To help overcome this, it’s possible to inform them of their prior decisions and consequences.
 However, this type of intervention requires a lot of data.

 One simple example of this in practice could be energy suppliers providing consumers with monthly information about how much money they saved by using night-time tariffs (by scheduling things like washing machines to operate over night).
 If people are reminded that they saved money by using a night-time tariff, they’re more likely to schedule their machines to operate in the night in the future.